The Halcyon Grange: Then & Now

 1. Community Kitchen

-Development of a shared-use community kitchen facility is at the heart of this capital project.
-Expanding and renovating the Grange’s kitchen will greatly increase the functionality of the Grange Hall for a broad range of community members, from individuals who need space and equipment to process and preserve food for the winter months to groups who wish to host or attend a variety of educational workshops and social events.
+Development of a shared-use community kitchen facility was at the heart of our past capital project.
+Expanding and renovating the Grange’s kitchen greatly increased the functionality of the Grange Hall for a broad range of community members, from individuals who need space and equipment to process and preserve food for the winter months to groups who wish to host or attend a variety of educational workshops and social events.

-The community kitchen will be built and equipped to commercial standards and will also function as a commercial “incubator” facility to support small-scale economic development.
-Survey data supports the need for such a facility among local producers of value-added products.
+The community kitchen has been built and equipped to commercial standards and functions as a commercial “incubator” facility to support small-scale economic development.

 - This would allow me to really expand my business: jams, jellies, sauces, soups, baked goods—I would definitely use it.”